have-no-clue-what-im-doing/IT3038-Scripts/Final_Project/README.md

 Overview of Code:\
 [Code Overview](https://youtu.be/TlYU6IIa4UE)

 I made a small change right after the demo video.
-I took out locally creating the chrome shortcut and now have it created using an ssh connection and onto the host machine directly instead.
+I took out locally creating the chrome shortcut and now have it created by using an ssh connection and creating it directly onto the host machine instead.